-Puja is considered to be a form of devotional meditation, one the practices of Bhakti Yoga, the path of love.
-It offers the opportunity to experience the power of devotion to lift hearts, minds, and spirits.
+Puja is considered to be a form of devotional meditation, one of the practices of Bhakti Yoga, the path of love.
+It offers us the opportunity to experience the power of devotion to lift hearts, minds, and spirits.
 In Bhakti Yoga, we learn to approach the Divine through love, and as we grow in love, we begin to see the Divine in all beings and to experience it as our own true nature.
-Puja is done for some spiritual holidays and special occasions.
-All are welcome, and there is no charge for attendance.
+Puja is performed at the Center on some spiritual holidays, like Shivaratri, and other special occasions.